 Professor Valerie Forman delivered a paper entitled “Transatlantic Developments and Global Consciousness: Politics, Economics, and Aesthetics” to the September 2013 Five College Renaissance Seminar, held in Amherst, MA.

-Professor Emily Fragos was the recipient of the 2015 Witter Bynner Fellowship by the 20th Poet Laureate Consultant in Poetry at the Library of Congress.
+Professor Fragos was the recipient of the 2015 Witter Bynner Fellowship by the 20th Poet Laureate Consultant in Poetry at the Library of Congress and gave a poetry reading at the Library of Congress in Washington, DC, after receiving the prize.
+In March, she was interviewed for the popular DC radio program "The Poet and The Poem."

 Professor Hallie Franks was awarded a 2015 National Endowment for the Humanities Fellowship at the American School of Classical Studies in Athens, Greece where she will conduct research on her upcoming book project, The Space of the Symposium: Mosaics and Movement in the Greek Andron.
 Professor Franks was a guest lecturer and leader of a 2013 field trip to Greece through the Archaeological Field School at Heraclea Sintica, a school which she also co-directs.
 She and Matt Stanley were awarded a Curriculum Development Grant for “Achilles’ Shield: Mapping the Ancient Cosmos,” a new course that they will co-teach in the spring of 2015.